About UsOur Programs

 Get help by viewing Project ElderCool eligibility guidelines.

 We offer assistance during the Christmas season to help families provide gifts and winter necessities for their children.
-In the Christmas Adoption program, families can be “adopted” for Christmas by individuals or church, business, or school groups who go shopping for the items on the adopted family’s wish list.
+Through our annual Christmas Drive, families in need are supported in putting gifts beneath the tree by individuals or church, business, or school groups who go shopping for the items on the adopted family’s wish list.

 Get involved by contacting us to adopt a family or host a gift drive.